New Bible study material equips small groups to love and welcome people with disabilities

 by Gracia Lee // December 3, 2021, 12:39 pm

-Aaron James Yap, who has autism, surrounded by his artwork, some of which has been featured in local exhibitions and national events.
+Aaron James Yap, who is on the autism spectrum, surrounded by his artwork, some of which has been featured in local exhibitions and national events.
 All photos courtesy of Koinonia Inclusion Network.

 At just 25, Aaron James Yap, who has autism, has had his artwork featured in numerous local exhibitions, as well as in several national events, including National Day 2019.